shaycwe/Shaycwe-Deadlock-Builds/README.md

 ![image](https://github.com/user-attachments/assets/ddee5de7-894e-4832-8f5d-fb560cbe4703)

-All builds on this page are constantly updating and refining, so if using in-game expect to see changes from time to time.
+All builds on this page are constantly updating and refining, so if using them in-game, expect to see changes from time to time.

 ## Infernus